madjugglers/pattern-book/chapters/02_hello.md

 * **chalant**.
 To drop a perfectly fine pass due to lack of focus.
 The opposite of nonchalant.
 * **chocolate bar**.
   pass--pass--self--self; a $4/2$-count.
 By convention, this starts with the right-hand pass.
+* **colors**.
+The restriction that each juggler starts the pattern with a visually distinct (usually by color) set of clubs.
 * **cross**.
 A left-to-left or right-to-right pass.
 * **cycle**.
 The  amount of juggling after which the pattern repeats.
 * **Doc Blanchard/Glenn Davis**.
 Mr. Inside/Mr. Outside.